1 General considerations topenlarge

 Close the wound in layers over the plate and fracture.
 Skin sutures alone are sufficient for proximal screw incisions.
 A suction drain is optional.

-The x-ray imaging at the end of the operation confirms the anatomical restoration of length, alignment and rotation (see also "assessment of reduction" under "authors' added material").
+The x-ray imaging at the end of the operation confirms the anatomical restoration of length, alignment and rotation (see also the content on assessment of reduction).

 It is important to check with imaging in both planes that a previously unrecognized split into the articular surface has not been displaced during this procedure.
 Additional fixation of such a fracture line may be required.